juan-damico/replications/time-series/local projections/jorda-2005.md

 ### Variables

-The system follows Evans & Marshall (1998) and consists of six monthly U.S. macroeconomic variables:
+The system follows Evans & Marshall (1998) and consists of six monthly U.S. macroeconomic variables from January 1960 to February
+2001 (494 observations).

 | Variable | Description |
 |---|---|